realwillgames/source-shader-editor/README.md

 SOURCE SHADER EDITOR
 ====================

-This is the source code for the Source Shader Editor (SSE) for the Source Engine.
+This is the source code for the Source Shader Editor (SSE) for the Source SDK 2013.

 The repository for the Source SDK 2013 can be found here: http://github.com/ValveSoftware/source-sdk-2013
-The SSE can be compiled for older engine version too, including 2007, 2006 and the Alien Swarm SDK.

 Documentation on the editor itself can be found here: http://developer.valvesoftware.com/wiki/Category:SourceShaderEditor